sandeepchandra/BSEBhavCopy/README.md

 Working-->
 This Web App UI consists of a input textbox where user need to enter the related stock name in equity.
-The the request goes and check into the Redis Cache and if the data present it will give the data back.
+The the request goes and check into the Redis Cache and if the data present it will provide the resultant data back.
-In case if the data is not present it will retrive it from the sqlite db an dset it into the Redis Cache And then the resulted data is provided back to you in the form of tabular format.
+In case if the data is not present it will retrive it from the sqlite db and store it in Redis cache as well.
+So from the next time if you search with the same key it will get the data from Redis cache.
+As the redis will  store the data in key value pair.
+And then the resulted data is provided back to you in the form of tabular format.
 You also have an option to download the tabular data into csv file.